 Writing nodes using C#

 Writing your own nodes for VL using C# requires no VL specific knowledge or preparation.
 Essentially you’re writing plain C# code that VL then turns into nodes.
-Here is a step by step guide to get you started:
+Here is a step by step guide to get you started, also available as a vvvvTv episode.

 Start from a Template